- About the call

 International online matchmaking event: 9 March 2021, 10.00-12.00 CET

-Matchmaking platform B2Match opens Friday 26 Feb and closes 15 April
+Matchmaking platform B2Match opens Friday 26 Feb and closes for registration 15 April

 Evaluation of pre-proposals: April – May 2021